 Paleo Double Chocolate Brownies (Dairy Free, Gluten Free)

-These brownies are made in ONE BOWL.
-Aka one less dish to clean!
+These double chocolate brownies are made in ONE BOWL.
+AKA one less bowl to clean!

 What is the difference between a soft cakey brownie and a fudge brownie:

 A cakier brownie is made with a leavening like baking powder, allowing air bubbles into the mixture and giving them more of a rise and soft texture.
 Fudge brownies are made with no leavening, so they result in more rich and dense brownies.
 These can be considered a combination of the two.
 They are fudgey and rich but they aren't fudge -- they do have that iconic brownie crumb.
 If you are looking for full on fudge brownie I have this recipe too.
 But if we are being honest, I prefer this one.

 These double chocolate paleo brownies are low carb, paleo, refined sugar free AND just divine!
 You will not be able to stop eating them.

 As always these brownies are not made with refined sugar.
 I use coconut sugar here as with most of my recipes, it’s low glycemic and not too sweet.
 There is no flour needed, just 1 cup of runny almond butter as your base.
 The frosting is made with non-dairy butter and sweetened lightly with coconut sugar as well.
 These brownies are VERY low carb, but they can be made keto by swapping the coconut sugar for monkfruit.

 Almond Butter: This is the main base of your brownies, I do not suggest substituting.
 The almond butter must be runny.
 I use Whole Foods 365 brand but Trader Joes also has a nice runny almond butter

 Coconut Sugar: This is my go to in baking, it’s low glycemic, not too sweet and approved on most restricted diets.
 You can substitute organic cane sugar or any other natural granulated sweetener here (I haven’t tried monkfruit or any sugar replacements)